flipifucan/UofM-Homework-GitHub/Week_4_HW/SubmissionFile.md

 3. Command to run an audit: sudo lynis audit system

-4. Provide a report from the Lynis output on what can be done to harden the system. see screen shots...
+4. Provide a report from the Lynis output on what can be done to harden the system.
+Updating the system are just a few to begin with.
+Maybe use some external storage.

-    - Screenshot of report output:
+    - Screenshot of report output:see screen shots...

 ### Bonus